Egg-Nog - Classic Cooked

 Common Mistake

-A common mistake is not cooking the egg mixture thoroughly, which can lead to a runny texture and safety concerns regarding raw eggs.
+A common mistake is not cooking the egg mixture long enough, which can result in a runny texture instead of the desired creamy consistency.

 Frequently Asked Questions

-Can I use raw eggs in my egg-nog recipe?
+Can I use raw eggs instead of cooked eggs in egg-nog?

 What types of alcohol pair best with egg-nog?

 Common alcohol choices for egg-nog include rum, bourbon, and brandy.
-Each adds its own unique flavor profile, with rum providing a sweet, tropical note, bourbon adding warmth and depth, and brandy contributing a smooth, fruity finish.
+Each adds its own unique flavor profile, enhancing the richness of the egg-nog while complementing its creamy texture.